at2307/ArduinoCloud-to-IBMCloud-NodeRED/2ibm_cloudant/README.md

 **From Arduino Cloud to IBM Cloud () - containerized Node-RED on IBM Cloud**
 ## (1) from Arduino to … Cloudant (JSON document DBaaS)

-To start the project we need _something_ (to receive, to store, and to make things talk to each other).
+To start the project we need _something_ (to fetch, to store, and to make things talk to each other).

 We do not want to be "writing" a server application, but we need _something_ that can act as a backend (or middleware if you prefer) app for us, so why not [Node-RED](https://nodered.org/)?
 A flow-based programming tool, to connect nodes that form a flow to accomplish what we want to do.